IKONOS Satellite Imagery

 Altogether, it paved the way for other commercial satellites.
 With this in mind, it began a new era of Earth intelligence from space.

-This satellite provides panchromatic, natural-color, color-infrared and stereo images.
-In particular, this is useful for cartographic, remote sensing and photogrammetric applications.
+This satellite provides panchromatic, natural-color, color-infrared, and stereo images.
+In particular, this is useful for cartographic, photogrammetric, and various remote sensing applications.